Claude Rains: Personal life and death

+In 1941, Rains acquired the 380 acre Stock Grange Farm, built in 1747 in West Bradford Township, Pennsylvania.
+Rains spent his final years in Sandwich, New Hampshire.

-In his final years, he decided to write his memoirs and engaged the help of journalist Jonathan Root to assist him.
-Rains' declining health delayed their completion and with Root's death in March 1967 the project was never completed.
-A chronic alcoholic, Rains died from cirrhosis of the liver, having an abdominal hemorrhage in Laconia on 30May 1967, aged 77.
-His daughter said, "And, just like most actors, he died waiting for his agent to call."
+A chronic alcoholic, Rains died from cirrhosis of the liver, having an abdominal hemorrhage in Laconia on 30 May 1967, aged 77.
 He was buried at the Red Hill Cemetery in Moultonborough, New Hampshire.
-He designed his own tombstone which reads "All things once, Are things forever, Soul, once living, lives forever".

-In 2010, many of Rains' personal effects were put into an auction at Heritage Auctions, including his 1951 Tony award, rare posters, letters and photographs.
-Also included in the auction were many volumes of his private leather-bound scrapbooks which contained many of his press cuttings and reviews from the beginning of his career.
-The majority of the items were used to help David J. Skal write his book on Rains, An Actor's Voice.
-In 2011, the ivory military uniform (complete with medals) he wore as Captain Renault in Casablanca was put up for auction when noted actress and film historian Debbie Reynolds sold her collection of Hollywood costumes and memorabilia which she had amassed as a result of the 1970 MGM auction.
+In 2010, many of Rains' personal effects were put into an auction at Heritage Auctions, including his 1951 Tony award, rare posters, letters, photographs and volumes of his private leather-bound scrapbooks which contained his press cuttings and reviews from his career.
+In 2011, the ivory military uniform and medals he wore as Captain Renault in Casablanca auctioned when noted actress and film historian Debbie Reynolds sold her collection of Hollywood costumes and memorabilia which she had amassed as a result of the 1970 MGM auction.